 - After the update is installed, select ‘Reboot system now’.

-- Download OTA zip for your device.
+- Download OTA zip package for your Android device.

-- Select ‘Open PowerShell window here’.
+- Select the ‘Open PowerShell window here’ option.

 adb reboot recovery